Frequently Asked Questions

 - Complete occasional, short surveys about your demographic, medical history, and headphone and environmental sound exposure.

-- Complete a pure-tone hearing test task and a second listening test within the Apple Research app.
+- Complete hearing-related tests, such as a tone exercise, within the Apple Research app.

 Who is the sponsor of this study?